frank-1/ffdiaporama-flatpak/ffDiaporama/img/MediaIcons/readme.txt

-This folder contains icon files
+This folder contains icon files representing devices and media objects